 Why Heathrow’s sustainability strategy doesn’t quite cut it

 Earlier this year, sustainability strategy agency, Futerra, announced it had been working with Heathrow Airport on its latest sustainability strategy, Heathrow 2.0.
-AEF responded to the news with its concerns, which was previously available on Futerra’s blog, and can now be read below:
+AEF responded to the news with the comment we’ve reprinted below, previously available on Futerra’s blog:

 We appreciate the work you’ve done in the past to highlight the challenge that aviation growth poses to climate ambition, and to show that it’s possible to cut down on flying while still connecting with people around the world and enjoying a good life.
 But your description of Heathrow’s latest sustainability strategy has left us wondering if we’ve read the same report as you, and your claim that Heathrow has made a “huge, bold and courageous aspiration” on climate change is baffling us.